Rich-Harris/packd/README.md

 ## Hosting an instance

 packd is a straightforward Express app — clone this repo, `npm install` (or `yarn install`), then `npm start`.
 To host on [now](https://zeit.co/now), simply `npm install -g now` and run `now`.

+## Is this like unpkg.com?

+No. [unpkg.com](https://unpkg.com) is like a CDN for npm — it serves the actual files in npm packages.
+In a lot of cases that's perfect, but since some library authors don't include distributable bundles (tsk, tsk) it's not a general solution to the problem that packd addresses.
+Moreover, many npm package authors don't minify their code, whereas packd does.

+It is, however, blazing fast and extremely reliable.
+If a distributable version of a dependency *is* on unpkg, you should always prefer that.